mgm52/Path-Integral-Optimiser/README.md

 ## Repo Overview
 This repository uses **PyTorch Lightning** to conduct training (e.g. with metrics being Lightning callbacks); **Nevergrad** to run hyperparameter sweeps; **Hydra** to load from config files; and, optionally, **wandb** to log results.
 It is based on Zhang et al.'s [Path Integral Sampler](https://arxiv.org/abs/2111.15141).

-While SGD, Adam, Adagrad and PIS-MC (monte-carlo approximation) are directly applied as optimisers via `pis_optim_pl.py`, PIO itself has more involved Lightning setup adapted from the original PIS repo, to improve parallelisation.
+While SGD, Adam, Adagrad and PIS-MC (monte-carlo approximation) are directly applied as optimisers via `train_non_pio.py`, PIO itself has more involved Lightning setup adapted from the original PIS repo, to improve parallelisation.
 Rather than be treated as an optimiser, PIO is seen as an optimization _target_ whose dataset is the Boltzmann transformation of its task-solving-model's parameters.
-Below is an overview of how PIO is trained, broken down into sections of PISBasedOptimizer, relied on by `pis_optim_pl.py`.
+Below is an overview of how PIO is trained, broken down into sections of PISBasedOptimizer, relied on by `train_pio.py`.

 Defining the forward loop, and attachments to data:
 ```
 PISBasedOptimizer
-    .model: BaseModel(LightningModule)
+    .model: PIOModel(LightningModule)
         .sde_model: PISNN
             .f()
             .g()